Introduction

 Steps

-• E: 416.6 (424.9) (this is highly printer-specific, so you need to make your own Estep calibration to find out suitable setting)
+- E: 416.6 (424.9) (this is highly printer-specific, so you need to make your own Estep calibration to determine a suitable setting)

 Preheat PLA Settings